Eschatologue/CM_wiki/docs/spells/description/core/level-7.md

 ***Death.*** Each target makes a Constitution saving throw, taking 10d10 Necrotic damage on a failed save or half as much damage on a successful save.

 ***Discord.*** Each target makes a Wisdom saving throw.
 On a failed save, a target argues with other creatures for 1 minute.
-During this time, it is incapable of meaningful communication and has **:d20-dis: Disadvantage**{ .d20 } on attack rolls and ability checks.
+During this time, it is incapable of meaningful communication and has **:d20-dis: Disadvantage**{.d20} on attack rolls and ability checks.

 ***Fear.*** Each target must succeed on a Wisdom saving throw or have the Frightened condition for 1 minute.
 While Frightened, the target must move at least 30 feet away from the glyph on each of its turns, if able.